andreaevferrari/andreaevferrari.github.io/README.md

 <br>

-Whenever possible (such as during the pandemic), I have been a promoter of interactions between academia and the industry.
+Whenever not detrimental to my research (such as during the pandemic), I have been a promoter of interactions between academia and the industry.
 Here is a quick summary of what I've done so far.

 <details>
 <summary>Mathematics and Industry</summary>